-How to keep your development sites from being indexed
+How to block access to a website and keep it from being indexed

-Why is it important that your development sites not be indexed?
+Why is it important that non-live sites, like development sites or staging sites, not be indexed?
 Google and other search engines are generally not the biggest fans of duplicate content, and so having your development site indexed could result in a drop in rankings.
-Additionally, it’s not great for the user experience if they end up on a dev site where there may be bugs, such as if they can’t actually contact you or place an order.
+Additionally, it’s not great for the user experience if they end up on a dev site where there may be slightly older content or problems with functionality as you’re working on things.

-Both Plesk-based options will apply settings at the web server level, so web apps like WordPress will only be available to those who have been provided access.
-This makes them the most secure options available to you as even if there’s a WordPress zero day vulnerability (for example), they cannot be used if the attacker can’t access WordPress’s files at all.
+The following Plesk-based options will apply settings at the web server level, so web apps like WordPress will only be available to those who have been provided access.
+This makes them the most secure options.

 You can lock down your development site by IP address.
 This is the most secure method available, but it can be annoying if you intend to access the development site regularly from various locations without using a VPN.